raaz-crypto/docker-haskell-ci/README.md

 2. [Haskell Stack][stack] is installed.

-This docker image is suitable for use in CI setting where a haskell environment is required.
+This docker image was created mainly to use a docker based CI like http://shippable.com with a convenient haskell environment is required.

 [stack]: <https://docs.haskellstack.org/> "The Haskell Stack"